Dental Hygienist 06/07/2015

-Most cases of bad breath are caused by poor dental hygieneand can be resolved by improving one’s teeth-cleaning routine, and visiting your dental hygienist.
-Strong smelling foodstuffs such as onions, garlic, cheese and coffee can all cause short-term bad breath, as can the build-up of decaying food on the surface of your tonsils?
+Short-term bad breath can be caused by your food choices.
+Items like onions, garlic, cheese and coffee can all cause short-term bad breath, as can the build-up of decaying food on the surface of your tongue and teeth.

-• Brush your teeth twice a day.
-Use fluoride toothpaste.
+• Brush your teeth twice a day using a fluoride toothpaste.
 Correct and regular brushing is crucial to keeping your breath smelling fresh.

 • Floss your teeth.
 Brushing alone only cleans up to about 60% of the surface of your teeth.
 Flossing removes food trapped between teeth, which would otherwise turn stale and smelly.
-Another product you can buy to clean between your teeth is an interdental brush.
+If you struggle to use floss, interdental brushes are also highly effective for removing debris from between your teeth.

 • Use an antibacterial mouthwash.
 The best time to use mouthwash is just before bedtime.
 There are many different types of mouthwash.
 Most are alcohol-based.
 Alcohol can dry out or irritate your mouth, so if you have problems, switch to an alcohol-free brand that contains chlorhexidine or hydrogen peroxide.